winitzki/scall/tutorial/programming_dhall.md

 For now, let us see some examples of using `hylo_Nat`.

+#### Example: Determining the recursion depth

+The function `hylo_Nat` expresses a hylomorphism via `Natural/fold`, which requires the user to specify the maximum recursion depth (the total number of iterations for `Natural/fold`) in advance.

+If the given number of iterations in `Natural/fold` is too high, the Dhall interpreter may stop the iterations earlier if the current intermediate result stops changing.
+This mechanism works well for calculations with numbers but does not work for `hylo_Nat` because the intermediate result is a function (of type `t → r`).
+Each iteration changes that function, adding a layer of `fmap` and a composition with other functions (`coalg` and `alg`).
+So, this function itself is different at each iteration, and `Natural/fold` will not detect an early termination of the loop, --- even though the result of applying that function to a particular argument may no longer change after a certain number of iterations.

+There are two approaches to resolving this issue:

+- Implement a separate function for computing the required recursion depth before running the main computation of `hylo_Nat`.
+- Modify `hylo_Nat` so that the iterations stop whenever the maximum required recursion depth is reached.

+In this subsection, we will implement the first approach.
+A function that computes the maximum required recursion depth turns out to be a hylomorphism that can be expressed via `hylo_Nat`.

+Recall that a hylomorphism `hylo coalg alg x` stops its iterations when the repeated application of `coalg` to `x` produces a value `p : F (F (...
+(F t)...))` such that `fmap_F (fmap_F (... (fmap_F f)...)) p` leaves `p` unchanged and does not actually call `f`.
+This happens when some constructors of the union type `F t` do not store any values of type `t`.
+To detect that condition, we need to be able to check if any values of type `t` are stored in a given value `p : F (F (...
+(F t)...))`.
+We begin by implementing a function for that check:

+TODO

 #### Example: the Egyptian division algorithm

 The [Egyptian algorithm for integer division](https://isocpp.org/blog/2016/08/turning-egyptian-division-into-logarithms) can be written via recursive code like this: